biosimulators/Biosimulators_simulator_template/README.md

       - `type`: Type fo the parameters (`boolean`, `integer`, `float`, or `string`).
       - `value`: Default value of the parameter (e.g., `1e-6`).
       - `recommendedRange`: List of the recommended minimum and maximum values of the parameter (e.g., `["1e-3", "1e-9"]`).
-    - `modelFormats`: List of model formats (e.g., CellML, SBML) supported by the implementation of the algorithm in the simulator (e.g., `{"namespace": "EDAM", "id": "format_2585", "version": null}`).
+    - `modelFormats`: List of model formats (e.g., CellML, SBML) supported by the implementation of the algorithm in the simulator (e.g., `{"namespace": "EDAM", "id": "format_2585", "version": null, "supportedFeatures": []}`).
-    - `simulationFormats`: List of simulation formats (e.g., SED-ML) supported by the implementation of the algorithm in the simulator (e.g., `{"namespace": "EDAM", "id": "format_3685", "version": null}`).
+    - `simulationFormats`: List of simulation formats (e.g., SED-ML) supported by the implementation of the algorithm in the simulator (e.g., `{"namespace": "EDAM", "id": "format_3685", "version": null, "supportedFeatures": []}`).
-    - `archiveFormats`: List of archive formats (e.g., COMBINE) supported by the implementation of the algorithm in the simulator (e.g., `{"namespace": "EDAM", "id": "format_3686", "version": null}`).
+    - `archiveFormats`: List of archive formats (e.g., COMBINE) supported by the implementation of the algorithm in the simulator (e.g., `{"namespace": "EDAM", "id": "format_3686", "version": null, "supportedFeatures": []}`).
     - `citations`\*: Citations for the algorithm.
   - `authors`\* List of the authors of the simulator
     - `firstName`